Microchips Save Lives

 More and more cats are getting microchipped, and that’s great news!
 Microchip implantation is quick, simple, inexpensive, essentially painless, and virtually stress-free for animals.
 A veterinarian implants a microchip under the animal’s skin through a quick injection, like a routine vaccination.
 No anesthetic is required.
 Plus, a microchip is a permanent ID tag—a single microchip can last a cat’s full lifespan!
 Microchips can save lives by helping reunite lost pets with their families or community cats with their feline families, called colonies.
 In both situations, cats get home instead of staying in animal shelters, where they are at risk of being killed.

-Owned cats with microchips are over 20 times more likely to be reunited with their families than those without microchips.
+Cats with microchips are over 20 times more likely to be reunited with their families than those without microchips.
 Microchipped cats are reunited with their families 38.5 percent of the time, compared to just 1.8 percent of the time for those who aren’t microchipped, according to a 2009 study in the Journal of the American Veterinary Medical Association.

 Microchips increase the chances of community cats being returned to the correct colony.
 Community cats’ microchips can be registered with information for their caregiver or a Trap-Neuter-Return (TNR) group.
 That way, if community cats accidentally get brought to an animal shelter, staff can contact the caregiver or TNR group to return community cats to their outdoor homes, where they live with other cats they have a bond with.